New Jersey Birth Records Search

 - An Apostille Seal - if you need an Apostille seal for a birth record that is to be issued to a foreign government, you can request one.
 You must first get a certified copy and then have the seal applied to it.

-New Jersey’s current population is estimated at 9.03 million extrapolated from the 2010 census.
+The state’s current population is estimated at 9.03 million extrapolated from the 2010 census.
 It has an annual growth rate of 0.41%, making them 37th in the nation.
-With a landmass of 8,721 square miles, New Jersey is the 47th largest state in the country.
+With a landmass of 8,721 square miles, it is the 47th largest state in the country.
 It is the most densely populated state in the U.S. with a whopping 1,195.5 people per square mile.
 Ironically though, only four cities have more than 100,000 people residing in them.

 The state was one of the original 13 states and has more scientist and engineers per square mile than any other place on earth.